-Lyophyllum semitale grp - smells farinaceous and eventually turns black wherever handled.
+Lyophyllum semitale grp - commonly smell farinaceous and eventually turn black wherever handled.
 May or may not cluster, come in all sizes.
 There are up to 17 species in this group!

 Calocybe - known as the colourful Lyophyllums.
 Their pretty colours make them distinctive.
 Not usually hygrophanous.
 Usually <5cm.
 Attempts to move some species into Rugosomyces are unnecessary, as they all properly belong in Calocybe.

 Tephrocybe, etc. - difficult to ID small (usually <2.5cm) mushrooms also related to Lyophyllum.
 The caps are hygrophanous.
-They are mostly parasitic and have spiny spores.
-(T. rancida, perhaps the only true Tephrocybe, is not parasitic and has smooth spores).
+They are sometimes parasitic with mosses and may have spiny spores and may or may not have strong farinaceous-like odors.
 They can be mistaken for Mycena, Rhodocybe or a host of other things.

-Sagaranella tylicolor (T. tylicolor) - notched, on the ground, rotting flesh or feces.
+Sagaranella tylicolor - notched, on the ground, rotting flesh or feces.
 Mushroom without strong odor.

 Other miscellaneous collybioid mushrooms: